Ion trap with gold-plated alumina: substrate and surface characterization: Introduction

 The scalable ion traps would be broadly categorized into two groups~\cite{Niedermayr2014}: according to the substrate, semiconductor-based materials or other dielectrics.
 In case of the former, on a substrate like Si/SiO$_2$~\cite{Britton2009, Wilpers2012, Sterling2014, Niedermayr2014} or GaAs/AlGaAs~\cite{Stick2006}, a series of well-established microfabrications, such as etching, lithography, and metal deposition, were done to develop a trapping chip.
 This approach enabled the generation of ``High Optical Access'' trap~\cite{Maunz2016}, and would also be compatible with the CMOS and very-large-scale integration (VLSI) technologies.
-In other dielectric substrates, such as alumina~\cite{Hensinger2006, Blakestad2009, Kienzler15, Kaufmann2017, Lu2019}, fused silica and quartz~\cite{Seidelin06}, and diamond~\cite{Brewer2019, Teller2021}, remarkable achievements were reported including a junction trap~\cite{Hensinger2006, Blakestad2009}, transport gates~\cite{Clercq2016, Kaufmann2017}, and stable operation at cryogenic temperatures~\cite{Pagano2018}.
-Differently from the former, the fabrication on such dielectrics/ceramics would not precisely follow those of standard semiconductor engineering, therefore certain development steps, like laser machining~\cite{Ragg2019}, gold electroplating~\cite{Blakestad2010, Kaufmann2017a}, and its surface control~\cite{Hou2021}, have actively been investigated in the ion-trap research.
-Here, we present a detailed fabrication process of a segmented-blade ion trap, and trapping of laser-cooled $^{174}$Yb$^{+}$ ions.
-X-ray diffraction (XRD) spectroscopy shows that our substrate is a crystalline $\alpha$-alumina, and the loss tangent is measured to be about $10^{-2}$ at 20~MHz.
-The alumina is machined with a laser to make the holes and grooves at the micrometer scale, succeeded by the sputtering of titanium and gold layers.
-Electroplating of gold follows to obtain a total thickness of gold layer about 3~$\mu$m.
-After each fabrication step, we assess the surface quality with a scanning electron microscope (SEM) and high-resolution optical microscope.
-The surface roughness is further quantified through a confocal optical microscopy, from which we obtain a height deviation of gold surface as small as $< 30$~nm, at a location close to ions.
-We proceed to assemble an ion-trapping system with the blades, and load laser-cooled $^{174}$Yb$^{+}$ ions successfully.
+In other dielectric substrates, such as alumina~\cite{Hensinger2006, Blakestad2009, Kienzler15, Kaufmann2017, Lu2019}, fused silica and quartz~\cite{Seidelin06}, and diamond~\cite{Brewer2019, Teller2021}, remarkable achievements were reported including a junction trap~\cite{Hensinger2006, Blakestad2009}, transport gates~\cite{Clercq2016, Kaufmann2017}, and stable trap operation at cryogenic temperatures~\cite{Pagano2018}.
+Differently from the former, the fabrication on such dielectrics/ceramics would not precisely follow those of standard semiconductor engineering, therefore certain development steps, like laser machining~\cite{Ragg2019}, gold electroplating~\cite{Blakestad2010, Kaufmann2017a}, and its surface control~\cite{Hou2021}, have been actively investigated in the ion-trap research: It is needed to provide detailed, complete information about the non-standard semiconductor engineering---this consists of the first motivation of our work.